Viagra Vs. Birth Control

 Side Effects:

-Birth control also has potential side effects, such as nausea, headaches, and changes in menstrual cycle.
-However, these side effects are typically mild and temporary.
-Some hormonal methods of birth control have also been linked to a slightly increased risk of blood clots and stroke, but this risk is low.
+Birth control also causes nausea, headaches and fluctuations in menstruation.
+But these side-effects are typically mild and transient.
+Nevertheless, certain hormonal forms of birth control have been associated with an increased risk of blood clots and stroke, though not by much.

 Social Implications: